About the Book

 "Oren Cass has accomplished the rare feat of not only saying something truly new and innovative about our society, but also doing it in a readable, engrossing way.
 The Once and Future Worker is a wake-up call to our political class, and indeed the whole country, that rising consumption can't replace that most basic of goodsa job.
 A brilliant book.
 And among the most important I've ever read."
 J.D.
 Vance, author of Hillbilly Elegy

 "No one has better articulated the conservative argument for why work matters to America's long-term prosperity than Oren Cass.
 Oren's insightful prescription for what ails us should be required reading for those who endeavor to create a labor market in which workers can create and support strong families and communities."
-Mitt Romney
+Senator Mitt Romney (R-UT)

 "Oren Cass has written the essential policy book for our time.
 His diagnosis cuts to the heart of what's troubling our political economy, and his prescriptions chart the way toward a more constructive politics.
 A must-read."
 Yuval Levin, editor of National Affairs